Belarus to release all detained protesters: Interior Ministry | DW | 14.08.2020

 Read more: German Foreign Minister Maas vows to ramp up pressure on Belarus

-Nearly 7,000 people were reportedly detained and at least two people died in a violent crackdown during large-scale demonstrations over President Alexander Lukashenko's contested re-election.
+Nearly 7,000 people were reportedly detained since Sunday night, according to official figures, and at least two people have died in a violent crackdown during large-scale demonstrations over President Alexander Lukashenko's contested re-election.

 The Interior Ministry on Wednesday had acknowledged that police deliberately fired on a group of protesters, wounding one.